What is the MHA?

 Many of our graduates go one to work in hospitals, health systems, medical clinics, physicians’ practices, VA facilities, long-term care facilities, home health agencies, or do consulting work.
 They hold management staff positions, staff specialist or staff support positions, and senior staff positions.
-Approximately 90% of our graduates are employed within three months of graduation.

 What support is available to international students?

-Our Office of Admission, Office of Academic Services and our International Services offer support and resources for our international students.
+Office of Academic Services and our International Services offer support and resources for our international students.

 Who should I contact if I don’t see the answers to my questions?

 If you have specific questions about the MHA program or curriculum contact:

 Dr. Arthur Mora, PhD

 Professor, Department of Health Behavior and Health Systems